 Various violations of traffic law and forms of aggressive driving may serve as evidence of legal negligence, including but not limited to:

 - Improper lane changes

 - Driving while drunk

-A Glastonbury car accident attorney could help potential plaintiffs gather evidence of a defendant’s negligence and frame that evidence effectively in a claim for damages.
+A Glastonbury attorney could help potential plaintiffs gather evidence of a defendant’s negligence and frame that evidence effectively in a car accident claim for damages.
 They could also ensure plaintiffs meet Connecticut’s statute of limitations for personal injury claims.
 Under Connecticut General Statutes §52-584, an injured party must file a civil case no more than two years from the date of injury.

-Recoverable Damages After a Car Accident
+Recoverable Damages After a Car Wreck

 The most immediate impact of a car accident is usually on someone’s physical health.
 Severe cuts and scrapes, separated joints, neck or back strains, concussions, and broken bones are common in car accidents, and an at-fault defendant could certainly be liable to provide compensation for these medical costs.